Las Vegas Cannabis Hotel Coming April 2023

 The Lexi is about 750 feet from a gaming casino

 According to staff at The Artisan, the closest gaming casino is Palace Station, a large facility with more than 16 slot machines, meaning that it must possess a nonrestricted type of gaming license.
 Apple Maps revealed that the closest edges of The Artisan and Palace Station are approximately 750 feet from each other.
-This would indicate that the announcement from Elevations Hotels and Resorts (reported through reputable media outlets such as the Las Vegas Review-Journal) was misguided and incorrect in stating that The Lexi will in the future feature a ground-level cannabis consumption lounge.
-It appears that it would be breaking the law to do so.

 Regulations that prohibit pot lounges within 1500 feet of casinos

-Sorry luxury travel fans who like to smoke cannabis in a swank lounge, but a bit of sleuthing has revealed a corporate promise that is, apparently, impossible to fulfill.
 In the end, The Lexi may offer in-room smoking and poolside vaping and not much beyond that (still better than smoking in the alley—depending on the room rate).

-Satisfy Your Munchies Cajun Style
+Satisfy Your Munchies While Topless

 Cannabis Infused Dinners